 How brachytherapy works

 In brachytherapy, sealed radioactive sources are placed inside the body, close to or inside the cancer.
-The sources produce gamma rays, which have the same effect on cancer as the x-rays used in external beam radiation therapy, but act only over a short distance.
+The sources produce gamma rays, which have the same effect on cancer as the x-rays used in external beam radiation therapy, but act over a short distance only.
 It is a way of giving a high dose of radiation to the cancer with a very low dose to surrounding tissues and organs.